NUS sacks Tembusu College don accused of sexual misconduct

-In a statement on Sunday (Oct 18), NUS said it conducted an internal probe after it received two complaints alleging that Dr Jeremy Fernando, a fellow at Tembusu College, had "behaved inappropriately as a teaching staff".
+In a statement yesterday, NUS said it conducted an internal probe after getting two complaints alleging that Tembusu College fellow Jeremy Fernando had "behaved inappropriately" as a teaching staff member.

-Based on the findings of the probe, Dr Fernando was fired, the statement added.
+The findings of the probe led to Dr Fernando getting sacked, the statement added.

-A NUS spokesman said: "An internal investigation was carried out and Dr Fernando's conduct was found to have fallen short of the standards of professionalism that the university expects of a teaching staff.
-Based on the findings of the internal investigation, Dr Fernando, a non-residential teaching staff, was dismissed by the university."
+An NUS spokesman said: "An internal investigation was carried out and Dr Fernando's conduct was found to have fallen short of the standards of professionalism that the university expects of teaching staff.
+Based on the findings of the internal investigation, Dr Fernando, a non-residential teaching staff member, was dismissed by the university."

 In response to queries from The Straits Times, the two undergraduate victims, who did not wish to be named, gave details of what Dr Fernando allegedly did to them.

-The first victim, a student in the residential college, said the advances from Dr Fernando began in Oct 2019 and lasted till the circuit breaker period this year.
+The first victim, a student in the residential college, said the advances from Dr Fernando began in October last year and lasted until the circuit breaker period this year.

 She alleged that Dr Fernando made non-consensual sexual advances, such as kissing and groping her, and performed oral sex while she was drunk.